LPGhatguy/fhtagn/README.md

 Marker characters idiomatically progress in the order of `~`, `!`, `@`, `#`, `%`, `&`, and `=`.
 This matches the order of symbols on the top of a US keyboard while avoiding special symbols in regular expressions.

 fhtagn source files have the extension `.fht`.
 For use in existing editors, set your syntax highlighting to Ruby for the best editing experience.

+## Contributing
+Commit messages must contain only GitHub emoji.

+## License
+fhtagn is available under the MIT license.
+See `LICENSE.md` for more details.